MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomationtreewalker-getprevioussiblingelement.md

 ## -description

-Retrieves the previous sibling element of the specified UI Automation element, and caches properties and control patterns.
+Retrieves the previous sibling element of the specified UI Automation element.

 ## -parameters